zulip/zulip/docs/production/maintain-secure-upgrade.md

-**Systems with limited RAM**: If you are running a minimal Zulip server with 2GB of RAM or less, the upgrade can fail due to the system running out of RAM running both the Zulip server and Zulip's static asset build process (`tools/minify-js`, which calls `webpack`, is usually the step that fails).
+**Systems with limited RAM**: If you are running a minimal Zulip server with 2GB of RAM or less, the upgrade can fail due to the system running out of RAM running both the Zulip server and Zulip's static asset build process (`tools/webpack` is usually the step that fails).
 If you encounter this, you can run `supervisorctl stop all` to shut down the Zulip server while you run the upgrade (this will, of course, add some downtime, which is part of we already recommend more RAM for organizations of